 Sassamon was born c.1620 in the Blue Hills area of Canton, MA.
 Not too much is known about his early life.
 We know very little about how he looked.
 He may have attended an “Indian Charity School” in Cambridge as a boy.
 He lived with his parents in Dorchester (now Milton, MA) for many years.
 Increase Mather (1639-1723), a notable Puritan clergyman, recorded that Sassamon’s mother and father “died [as] Christians,” perhaps in a 1633 smallpox epidemic.
 In his youth, Sassamon was sheltered in the family of an Englishman, Richard Callicott (1604-1686) of Dorchester, who probably helped him learn to speak and write English.
 In 1637 “Sosoman, the Indian” served with Callicott (on the commissary staff with the rank of sergeant) as a soldier and interpreter for the colonial troops fighting in the Pequot War (1636-1638).
 During the war, according to Captain John Underhill (1597-1672), “an Indian with us that was an interpreter [most likely Sassamon]” killed a Pequot warrior who noticed that he was “in English clothes” and shouted, “What are you, an Indian or an Englishman?”
 After the war, Sassamon may have married a captive Pequot woman.

-In the 1660s, Sassamon was one of the leaders in Natick who joined Eliot on an expanded evangelization project throughout the Massachusetts Bay Colony.
+In the 1660s, Sassamon was among the leaders in Natick who joined Eliot on an expanded evangelization project throughout the Massachusetts Bay Colony.
 Sassamon worked among the Wampanoags and the Narragansetts in the southern region of the colony.

 As a Massachusett man who could speak and write English and one of the few bilingual people in the colony, Sassamon played a unique and vital role in the evolving relations between Algonquian and English people.
 For many Puritans, Sassamon exemplified the success of their efforts to convert and assimilate indigenous people into English colonial society.
 For many Algonquians, Sassamon provided a crucial link to the Massachusetts Bay colonists.
 Sassamon was, paradoxically, a highly valued insider in both cultures and also a somewhat enigmatic outsider when conflicts made adversaries of the Algonquians and the English.
 As prize-winning historian Jill Lepore wrote, Sassamon was “…caught between two worlds but fully accepted by neither.”

 In January 1675, Sassamon was serving as a minister to a “Praying Indian” group in Namasket (now Middleborough) when he learned that Metacom/King Philip was actively coordinating the support of many sachems for a war against the English colonists.
 Sassamon trudged through winter snows to Plymouth to warn Governor Josiah Winslow of the danger.
-Still, his message was dismissed because, as Winslow explained, “there was but this one testimony of an Indian….”
-The Governor offered Sassamon no protections for his journey home.
+His message was dismissed because, as Winslow explained, “there was but this one testimony of an Indian….”
+Sadly, the Governor offered Sassamon no protections for his journey home.

-Metacom and his loyal followers likely considered Sassamon a traitor.
+Metacom and his loyal followers probably considered Sassamon to be a traitor.
 On his way home to Namasket, Sassamon crossed a frozen waterway and was killed or drowned at Assawompset Pond.
-Murder, suicide, accidental drowning—all have been suggested to cause his death.
+Murder, suicide, accidental drowning—all have been suggested as the cause of his death.
 Chroniclers of the 17th century could not agree on the circumstances, but some Christians and English colonists considered Sassamon a martyr.
 An English court quickly convicted and sentenced to death three Wampanoag supporters of Metacom/King Philip for assassinating Sassamon.
-The trial and sentencing undermined the sovereignty and jurisdiction of Native nations and further fueled rising tensions in colonial New England.
+The trial and sentencing undermined the sovereignty and jurisdiction of Native nations, and further fueled rising tensions in colonial New England.
 By the end of 1675, English colonists and Algonquian nations were engaged in one of the bloodiest wars in American history: King Philip’s War, 1675-78.

 READ MORE about